Public-Cloud-Group/alpaca-operator-ansible/docs/alpaca_system.md

 - The module supports check mode for previewing changes without applying them
 - System names must be unique within the ALPACA Operator environment
 - When renaming a system, the new name must not conflict with existing system names
-- The `magicNumber` field can be used for custom logic in your setup
+- The `magic_number` field can be used for custom logic in your setup
 - RFC connections support both instance and message server types
 - Agent assignments and variable assignments are optional
 - The currently configured RFC password cannot be retrieved or compared via the API
 - To ensure a new RFC password is applied, you must change at least one additional attribute
 - Variables can be of any type (string, integer, boolean, etc.)
 - The module uses token-based authentication for API communication
-- API connection variables should be stored in the inventory file and referenced via `apiConnection: "{{ apiConnection }}"` in playbooks
+- API connection variables should be stored in the inventory file and referenced via `api_connection: "{{ api_connection }}"` in playbooks

 ## Author